Attleboro native appointed chief of staff for state Sen. Paul Feeney of Foxboro

-FOXBORO -- An Attleboro native has been named chief of staff for state Sen. Paul Feeney.
+An Attleboro native has been named chief of staff for state Sen. Paul Feeney, D-Foxboro.

 Keith Drucker previously was a senior associate and coordinator of the Boston office of Dewey Square Group, a Boston-based public affairs firm.